 In November the group invited the public to a meeting in Manteo and announced the creation of the Outer Banks Community Foundation.
 The community embraced the concept, and many generous individuals and businesses immediately made contributions and became charter members.
 Within a few months, the Community Foundation had received contributions in excess of $90,000 and had awarded $10,000 in grants to local nonprofits.

-Today, the assets of the Outer Banks Community Foundation have reached over $17,000,000.
-The Community Foundation manages over 175 different charitable endowments, including donor-advised, designated, scholarship, and field of interest funds.
-The Community Foundation has helped donors give back over $8,000,000 in grants and scholarships to meet needs on the Outer Banks.
+As of December, 2019, the assets of the Outer Banks Community Foundation have reached over $20,000,000.
+The Community Foundation manages over 185 different charitable endowments, including donor-advised, designated, scholarship, and field of interest funds.
+The Community Foundation has helped donors give back over $9,000,000 in grants and scholarships to meet needs on the Outer Banks.